“How far that little candle throws his beams! So shines a good deed in a weary world.”― William Shakespeare

 Ember Project Recipients

-Zöe has a passion for art, and a desire to share that passion with students from another school, a school in a community that does not have the same level of resources as her own.
+Zöe has a passion for art and a desire to share that passion with students in a community that does not have the same level of resources as her own.
+She develops an art lesson to teach to 4th graders in a nearby public school using art supplies provided by the Ember Project.
 Read Zöe’s full story.

 After much research, Selah came to the conclusion that Hollywood’s diversity problem is something that needs to be fixed.
 She decided to create and publish a magazine to highlight a wide range of filmmakers and their movies.
 Her hope is that by sharing a magazine with the Los Angeles community, little by little, she can uplift overlooked voices.
 Interview coming…